 The device will go into suspend mode when directed to do so by the host.
-The device will wake up from suspend mode when directed to do so by the host.
+The device will wakeup from suspend mode when directed to do so by the host.
 The device does not support remote wakeup.

 This device is powered from the USB bus.
-The vendor ID is 0x0801 and the product ID is 0x0002.
+Its vendor ID is 0x0801 and its product ID is 0x0002.